 The destination of the MSW collected by the facility is a properly permitted Type I MSW facility where the waste will be disposed.
-A Type I MSW facility within approximately 50 miles or less will be utilized for receiving the transferred waste for disposal.
 The facility will maintain documentation in the Site Operating Record that all wastes leaving the facility are being adequately managed by other authorized solid waste management facilities.